olahsymbo/booking-prediction/Readme.md

 ### Running the codes:

-- cd into directory
+- to train models again, cd into directory and run

-- run

 ```
 python3 training_file.py
 ```

-to train models again

-- run
+to make predictions run.

 ```
 python3 testing_file.py
 ```
-to make predictions.